ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

         backup
-          Determines if a backup should be made of existing data set when *disposition=new*, *replace=true*, and a data set with the desired name is found.
+          Determines if a backup should be made of existing data set when :emphasis:`disposition=new`\ , :emphasis:`replace=true`\ , and a data set with the desired name is found.

-          *backup* is only used when *replace=true*.
+          :emphasis:`backup` is only used when :emphasis:`replace=true`.

           | **required**: False
           | **type**: bool